f-prime/Blunt/README.md

 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/f-prime/blunt/dist/blunt.min.css">
 ```

+NOTE: Blunt is big at around 1mb minified.
+Along with standard gzip compression, it is highly suggested that in a production environment a tool like [purify-css](https://www.npmjs.com/package/purify-css) is used to minimize blunt as much as possible.
+There will be a noticable performance decrease if not.

 # Building the CSS

 Blunt is written in SCSS.
 To generate the CSS code clone the repo and run the following command: